wbrawner/jelos.org/docs/faqs.md

-# Frequently Asked Questions
+# :material-frequently-asked-questions: Frequently Asked Questions

-## About the Distribution
+## About JELOS

 ### Does JELOS offer any formal support?
 No. JELOS is something that we develop for fun, it is provided as-is.
-There are a variety of avenues to seek community help, but this is a tinkerer's distribution so you will need to get your hands dirty to solve your problems.
+There are a variety of avenues to seek community help, but this is a tinkerer's distribution so you will need to get your hands dirty to solve any issues.

 ### Do you plan to add additional ports, software, or emulators?
 We are a community developed distribution, and we believe that it is the responsibility of the person who wants a new feature to develop and contribute that feature.
 If you would like to add something to JELOS, pull requests are welcomed.
 Please review our [code of conduct](contribute/code-of-conduct.md), our [contributing guidelines](contribute/index.md), and our [build guide](contribute/build.md) before submitting your first pull request.